 Unreformed IGCSE Grading

 Grade Score

 A 8.5

-A 7
+А 7

 В 5.5

 С 4

 - Short or half courses will not be considered in the above calculation. - The only dual awards to be considered will be dual award Science and dual award Engineering. - Dual awards will be counted as one GCSE and, where applicable, the grade used in the calculation will be the one scored in the higher paper. e.g. the additional science grade. - Only two qualifications per subject will be accepted e.g. the grades for GCSE Mathematics and GCSE Statistics could be included in the average grade calculation but a third Maths result would not be included. - In addition to the above entry requirements, students are, in general, expected to achieve reformed grade 7 or higher, or unreformed IGCSE equivalent, in the subjects they intend to study at A level.
-Requirements for individual subjects are shown in the A level Options Booklet.
+Requirements for individual subjects are shown in the A level Options Booklet. - Students wishing to study two or more of Maths/Biology/Chemistry/Physics require at least one 8 in one of those subjects.